uniplaces/dynamodb-copy-cli/README.md

 - Provides a CLI to easily copy dynamodb records from one place to another
 - Allows you to set read and write capacity units for the source and target table
-- Integrates with AWS-SDK, sharing it's credentials
+- Integrates with [aws-sdk](https://github.com/aws/aws-sdk-go), sharing it's credentials
 - Allows you to parameterize the source and target table with specific roles, enabling you to perform cross-account copies
-- Stores current provisioning values before performing a copy, restoring them if any error occurs during the copy.
+- Stores current provisioning values before performing a copy, restoring the inital values at the end of the copy or if any error occurs during the copy.

 ## Usage